Here's a clip from a local TV news outlet in Florida,

 As Always, a Reminder About Media Players

 Any of you that have bought a new computer in the last few years--PC or Mac--may have become aware of some incompatibilities between Media Players with this most recent generation of both platforms, the Apple Mac's and the Windows-based PC's.
-If you get a Mac you're looking at QuickTime defaults to play most of your audio media (including MP3's), and in the Windows camp, XP's Media Player wants to see MP3's played under its own Windows Media Player defaults.
+If you get a Mac you're looking at QuickTime defaults to play most of your audio media (including MP3's), and in the Windows camp, Microsoft's Media Player wants to see MP3's played under its own Windows Media Player defaults.

 The software we author and maintain the web site with is Adobe GoLive, which has its own predilection for QuickTime audio and video--unfortunately [or by design?] to the exclusion of a driver for generic MP3 recordings.
 One can only surmise that with Adobe's long association with Apple, and--Adobe's direct competition with Microsoft on many marketing fronts--Adobe was more inclined to promote QuickTime in its own defense.

-I now use Media Player Classic and it's codecs (encoders/decoders) to post the MP3's here, in the hopes that the MP3 decoders in both the Microsoft and Apple QuickTime camps can decode the resulting ''platform-neutral' MP3 encodes I post here.
+I now use the open-source Media Player Classic and it's codecs (encoders/decoders) to post the MP3's here, in the hopes that the MP3 decoders in both the Microsoft and Apple QuickTime camps can decode the resulting ''platform-neutral' MP3 encodes I post here.
 Microsoft, Apple, and Adobe can keep duking it out in the marketplace, and we can still use Media Player Classic or other 3rd Party developed media players as a common denominator to play web-delivered MP3's.

 A Final Note